ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/contribute-documentation/formatting.md

 </div>

 ## Preview code samples

-You can let a code sample have a preview or a link to open the code sample in the [AMP Playground](https://playground.amp.dev/):
+You can let a code sample have a preview and/or a link to open the code sample in the [AMP Playground](https://playground.amp.dev/):

 <div class="ap-m-code-snippet">
   <pre>